Definitions

 Green open access

-Most academic publishers allow the Author Accepted Manuscript (AAM) of a journal article, conference paper, or book chapter to be made available in a repository after an embargo period (usually 12-36 months).
-A rights retention approach can be adopted to allow immediate green open access.
+Most academic publishers allow the peer-reviewed Author Accepted Manuscript (AAM) of a journal article, conference paper, or book chapter to be made green open access.
+That is, they can be made freely available in a repository, usually after an embargo period (typically between 6 and 36 months).

 General repository